Stress And Anxiety In The Christian Life

 Balancing Emotional Stress and Anxiety In The Christian Life

 Needing balance in life is essential to living.
-God’s redeeming feature will help us to balance our life.
+God’s redeeming feature will help us to balance our lives.
 Nevertheless, we cannot balance anything without the dedication to knowing that God means what He says.

 We will be more able to deal with our anxieties and stress as Christians if we remember the following:

-• Jesus knows that we are human and that life, in general, is tough, however, He says this: “For I know the thoughts that I think toward you, saith the Lord, thoughts of peace, and not of evil, to give you an expected end.
+• Jesus knows that we are human and that life, in general, is tough; however, He says this: “For I know the thoughts that I think toward you, saith the Lord, thoughts of peace, and not of evil, to give you an expected end.
 Jeremiah 29:11

 • When we are being tempted to the gilt, we must remember this: “There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.”
 1 Corinthians 10:13

-• When evil presents itself this is what we know: “There is an evil which I have seen under the sun, and it is common among men;” Ecclesiastes 6:1
+• When evil presents itself, this is what we know: “There is an evil which I have seen under the sun, and it is common among men;” Ecclesiastes 6:1

-• When your mind is stressed out and you need relief: “Be careful for nothing, but in everything by prayer and supplication with thanksgiving let your request be made known unto God.
-Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever, things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.”
+• When your mind is stressed out, and you need relief: “Be careful for nothing, but in everything by prayer and supplication with thanksgiving let your request be made known unto God.
+Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.”
 Philippians 4: 6,8

 • When you feel you are failing at something, remember: “I can do all things through Christ which strengtheneth me.”
 Philippians 4: 13